libratbag/libratbag/doc/dbus.rst

         Commits the changes to the device.
 Changes to the device are batched; they are not written to the hardware until :func:`Commit` is invoked.

-.. function:: GetSvg(s) → (s)

-        :param s: the theme name
-        :returns: A full path to the SVG for the given theme

-        Returns the full path to the SVG for the given theme or an empty string if none is available.
-The theme must be one of :func:`org.freedesktop.ratbag1.Manager.Themes <Themes>`.

-        The theme **'default'** is guaranteed to be available. ratbagd may return the path to a file that doesn't exist.
-        This is the case if the device has SVGs available but not for the given theme.

 .. function:: GetSvgFd(s) → (h)